Codecademy/docs/content/postgresql/concepts/operator-invocations/operator-invocations.md

   - 'paths/data-science-foundations'
 ---

-In PostgreSQL, **operator invocations** allow operations to be excuted on data in one or multiple tables in a database.
-They can be used to but are not limited to calculations, comparisons, joining and filtering.
+In PostgreSQL, **operator invocations** allow operations to be executed on data in one or multiple tables in a database.
+They can be used for calculations, comparisons, joining, filtering, etc.

 > **Note:** These are common operators, but many others are available to use.